Personas as a Way to Model Truthfulness in Language Models: Evidence of LLMs Modeling Personas

-As a first step to test our persona hypothesis, we verify if the model can infer a truthful persona from the context by probing its internal activations.

-\begin{displayquote} \textbf{Hypothesis:} LLMs can infer truthful or untruthful personas from context, and generate text according to the persona.\\ \textbf{Evidence:} Truthfulness of the answer to a question can be predicted from model activations before the answer is generated. \end{displayquote}
+To test hypothesis 1, we verify if the model can infer the (un)truthful persona from the context by probing its internal activations.
+Specifically, we will show that truthfulness of the answer to a question can be predicted from model activations {\it before} the answer is generated.

-\paragraph{Experimental setup.} We use the TruthfulQA dataset and the instruction-tuned Alpaca model \citep{alpaca}.
+\paragraph{Experimental setup.} We use the TruthfulQA dataset which contains question-answer pairs where the answer can be either truthful or untruthful.
+We prompt the instruction-tuned Alpaca model \citep{alpaca} with a question (see Appendix \ref{ap:prompts} for the detailed prompt) and obtain: (1) the embedding of every token of the question at each layer and (2) the generated answer to the question using greedy decoding.
+We then label if the answer is truthful or not using GPT-judge \citep{lin2021truthfulqa} in line with previous work \citep{Nakano2021WebGPTBQ, Rae2021ScalingLM, Askell2021AGL} (see Appendix \ref{ap:exp_details} for details).
+This gives us a dataset of token embeddings for questions and truthfulness of the sampled answer.
+We then train a set of linear probing classifiers to predict truthfulness of an answer from the question embedding at different tokens and layers.
 We randomly split the dataset into 50\% for training and 50\% for testing.
-We prompt Alpaca with each question (see Appendix \ref{ap:prompts} for the detailed prompt) and obtain: (1) the embedding of the last token of the question prompt at each layer and (2) the answer to the question using greedy decoding.
-We then label if the answer is truthful or not using GPT-judge \citep{lin2021truthfulqa} in line with previous work \citep{Nakano2021WebGPTBQ, Rae2021ScalingLM, Askell2021AGL} (see Appendix \ref{ap:exp_details} for details).
-We finally train a linear classifier to predict truthfulness of an answer given the question embedding.
-To account for the imbalance in labels (there are more untruthful generations than truthful ones), we report the weighted F1-score.
+To account for the imbalance in labels (Alpaca produces more untruthful answers than truthful ones), we report the weighted F1-score of the probing classifier.
+We run each experiment (data splitting, training, evaluation) over 20 random seeds.

-\paragraph{Results.} We run the experiment (data splitting, training, evaluation) over 20 random seeds.
-Figure \ref{fig:probing-f1} shows the average and standard deviation of the F1-score of the probe using embedding from each layer.
-The probing result is significantly above random guessing from very early layers in the model and peaks at layer 17 at approximately 65\% F1, suggesting that the model encodes a latent variable correlated with truthfulness of the answer.
+\paragraph{Results.} Figure \ref{fig:probing-f1} (left) shows the average and standard deviation of the F1-score of the probe using the last token embedding from each layer.
+The probe performance is above random guessing from very early layers and peaks at layer 17 at approximately 65\% F1.
+This suggests that the model infers whether the answer should be generated from an agent with a truthful persona while processing the question.
+Since the embedding does not contain information about the answer, the encoded persona likely represents style or false presuppositions \cite{kim2022qa2} in the question.